Sheffield Development Corporation: History

-Criticism

 In 1989 there was accusations that the chairman was using his authority for personal financial gain.
 Although he was never found to be doing anything improper or asked to step down, he did have business interests within the region.
 He was also a non-executive chairman of a company who invested in regeneration projects in Sheffield.

-After the SDC
+It was wound down in 1997 with development operations ceasing on 1 April 1997 and dissolved on 1 July 1997.

 The land continued to be developed after the dissolution of the SDC.
 A further 6,000 jobs were already due to be created and £124 million was pledged to redevelopment of Sheffield by the government over the next 7 years.
 Since 1997 the lower Don Valley has also seen further investment due to its links.
 Valley Centertainment, including one of the country's largest cinema complexes, has also been built since 1997.
 In May 2005 Sheffield City Council announced a £1 billion investment scheme for the Attercliffe area taking 20 years to complete.